MicrosoftDocs/customer-voice/cv-docs/send-survey-flow.md

     > [!NOTE]
     > - The flow will use the default email template for sending emails.
 If you want to send email by using a specific email template, ensure that you've selected it from the **Email template** list in the [send a survey](#send-a-survey-action) action.
-    > - While configuring a flow, you might see duplicate templates on the template page.<!--To fix dangling modifier.--> To resolve this issue, navigate out of the tab, and then come back to create the flow again.
+    > - While configuring a flow, you might see duplicate templates on the template page.
+To resolve this issue, navigate out of the tab, and then come back to create the flow again.
     > - If you've added personalized data to your survey, you must specify values for it in the flow.
 More information: [Specify values in a flow](personalize-survey.md#specify-values-in-a-flow)

 5. Select **Create Flow**.